AI Resources

 - Ask AI to suggest revisions to your syllabus and/or assignments for clarity and tone.

-By embracing generative AI thoughtfully, instructors can guide students toward responsible and innovative AI use in their academic and professional journeys.
+By considering generative AI thoughtfully, instructors can guide students toward responsible and innovative AI use in their academic and professional journeys.
 To continue to explore AI:

 - Engage in discussions with colleagues about best practices.